IanStarnes/Barbara-And-Ian/Postlabs/Reactors Lab Report.md

 #### Conclusion

 This lab highlighted the different parameters of a reactor and how they can significantly effect the efficiency of each reactor.
 The reactors with more baffles closely followed an advection dispersion model.
-Moreover, test 3 to test 5 had the lower Peclet numbers which further supports the statement.
+Moreover, test 3 had the highest Peclet number which further supports the statement.
 The experiments that were taped were the most efficient as it prevented short circuiting occur in our system, which would reduce the t_star value at f = 0.1.
-The reactor that had the best t_star value at f = 0.1 was the reactor for four baffles that has holes on one side of the
+The reactor that had the best t_star value at f = 0.1 was the reactor for four baffles that has holes on one side of the baffle.
+The baffle hole were on alternating sides to force the flow to have the longest path.
+Therefore, we suggested this reactor for a chlorine contact tank.

 #### Suggestions